Sports in the Las Vegas metropolitan area: History

 Las Vegas was one of the largest cities in the United States without a major league sports team prior to the entry of the Golden Knights into the NHL.
-Due in part to perceived risks with legal sports betting, no major professional sports league had ever had a team in Las Vegas until the NHL announced its intent to launch an expansion team in the city in June 2016, though the NBA's Utah Jazz played 11 home games at the Thomas & Mack Center in the 1983–84 season.
+Due in part to perceived risks with legal sports betting, no major professional sports league had ever had a team in Las Vegas until the NHL announced its intent to launch an expansion team in the city in June 2016.
 The placement of a major league team in Las Vegas was an ongoing topic of discussion between city leaders and the professional sports leagues.